insolar/observer/README.md

 3. Run migrate binary and provide migrations dir with `-dir` param.
 The binary will access the DB specified in the `observer.yaml` config.

+If migrations are being run for the first time (on empty DB), provide `-init` param for migration command.

 # Publishing notifications

 To publish a message that all users will see in the UI during some period of